 In 2012, Khaled worked for ONTV in Cairo as an editor.
-He collaborated with ARK Group in Istanbul as a trainer for citizen journalists in 2013 ; as well as he produced radio documentaries about the war and refugees in Turkey.
+He collaborated with ARK Group as a trainer for citizen journalists in 2013 in Istanbul ; as well as he produced radio documentaries about the war and refugees in Turkey.
 In 2015, he worked for SVT Swedish Television/Uppdrag Granskning.

-As his passion is always the radio, Khaled’s works appeared in the Swedish Radio too; he made a remarkable reportage portraying Raqqa city before Daesh in 2016.
+As his passion is always for the radio, Khaled’s works appeared in the Swedish Radio too; he made a remarkable reportage portraying Raqqa city before Daesh in 2016.

 In 2017, Khaled joined the team of Positiva Gruppen Väst as a method developer in Gothenburg city.
 He worked on a storytelling project about HIV and migrants in Sweden.
 Khaled believes that working for positive people is a turning point in his life and career.

-In the written press, Khaled wrote many texts and poems mainly homosexuality and migration for several magazines and newspapers in Europe.
+In the written press, Khaled wrote many texts and poems mainly about homosexuality and migration for several magazines and newspapers in Europe.
 His article Underground Revolution was translated and published from English into Swedish, German, and Danish.